alfonsobries/vue-tailwind-docs/content/datepicker.md

 | shown        | ``                               | Emitted when the dropdown is shown                                                |
 | update:show       | `Boolean`                               | Used to sync the `show` prop                                         |
 | activeChange       | `Date`                               | Emitted when the active date change                                       |

+## Timepicker

+The timepicker feature will be an important feature of this component but is not ready yet.
+I am working hard to have it ready as soon as possible.
+Follow me on twitter [@alfonsobries](https://twitter.com/alfonsobries) so I can keep you updated.